 It seems like a small thing, but moving your entire day back by one hour can really throw off your sleep cycle.
 Mornings feel different because we feel like we’re waking up earlier.
 At the same time, the daylight ends earlier in the day and it gets dark around 5pm, which can disrupt our body’s internal clock.

 Our body’s circadian rhythm is regulated by light.
 When it gets dark outside, our bodies produce melatonin (a hormone that regulates our sleep-wake cycle).
 If your body is producing melatonin earlier in the day—perhaps even while you’re still at work—it leaves you feeling sluggish and tired, regardless of whether you had a lie-in in the morning.

 It goes without saying that the daylight savings change can have a big impact on our ability to fall asleep, and stay asleep.
-Dr. Yvonne Harrison from the Liverpool John Moores University in England found that in the week following the end of daylight saving.
+Dr. Yvonne Harrison from the Liverpool John Moores University in England found that we actually lose sleep in the week following the end of daylight saving.
 On top of that, there’s evidence that we can get moodier and more stressed out—and there’s even an increase in traffic accidents due to drowsy driving.

 Tips to make daylight savings end easier

 One of the biggest reasons our bodies have trouble adjusting to the daylight savings change over is because the change is so sudden.
 Rather than dial back the clocks by an hour in one go, start going to bed 15 minutes earlier than you normally would.
 Do this every day in the time leading up to the end of daylight saving to ease your body into a new sleeping pattern.

 If you’re already in sleep debt, you’re starting off on the back foot.
 In the week leading up to the end of daylight saving, pay special attention to clocking the right amount of shut-eye (that means 7-9 hours).